rak3xh/DiscordBot-by-rak3xh/README.md

 You can Go to the C# sharp File named `Program.cs` and can change modify according to your prefrence.

-### Show your support

-Give a ⭐ if you like this website!
+## 🌟 Show Your Support

+If you love this project, consider giving it a ⭐ on [GitHub](https://github.com/rak3xh/DiscordBot-by-rak3xh).

+---

 ## HAPPY HACKING!!